jasoncbautista/everydayProjects/README.md

 [ ] js loader  by naming convention...
 /views/view_name

+View.Whatup

+or define a location:

+js_file_location: "path/to/some/file.js"

+.. but order matters

 [ ] console.log wrapper
 ---> saves some of your consoled objs, to access for later
 ---> makes debugging easier